-Electronic Structure LaboratoryWelcome to eslab.ucdavis.edu.
+Electronic Structure LaboratoryWelcome to eslab.ucdavis.edu at the University of California Davis.
 Our research focuses on the development of numerical algorithms and high-performance software for electronic structure computations and First-Principles Molecular Dynamics (FPMD) simulations.

 ESTEST projectThe ESTEST project aims at developing a framework for the automatic verification and validation of electronic structure programs.
 It allows users of electronic structure codes to archive and compare results obtained with various electronic structure programs (Abinit, Quantum Espresso, Qbox, Exciting and Siesta).
 ESTEST is available at http://estest.ucdavis.edu.
 A paper describing ESTEST has appeared in Computational Science and Discovery, available at http://iopscience.iop.org/1749-4699/3/1/015004.
 A more recent paper describing the distributed network features of ESTEST has appeared in Computer Physics Communications, available at http://dx.doi.org/10.1016/j.cpc.2012.03.016.